 In a genre where outside musical influence has easily overtaken priority to roots, Hasting & Co. founding members Kate Hasting and Josh Beale feel a welcomed responsibility to use other genres as a compliment to their Midwest country sound.
 “Country music is all about honesty, no matter how brutal,” explains Hasting.
-“We were all three raised in communities driven by the genre, and know fans can call a farce from a mile away.”
+“We were both raised in communities driven by the genre, and know fans can call a farce from a mile away.”
 “The beauty of our band is in our willingness to be vulnerable for the sake of giving fans an honest taste of our upbringing,” adds Beale.
-“Authenticity has always been the core of country - and will always be the core of Hasting & Co.”
+“Authenticity has always been the core of country - and will always be the core of the Hasting & Co.”

 Born and raised on her family farm in Ohio, Hasting walked away from medical school, realizing country music was where she wanted to be.
 “Country wasn’t just an option - it was the only option,” said Hasting.
 “That was how we were raised and what we listened to.
 Country is the great love of my life - we’ve had our breakups, but it’s something I’ve always known I would love forever.”
 In 2010 she released her debut album Kate Hasting, produced by Steve Walsh, followed by Playing with Fire in 2011 (also produced by Walsh), and shortly after made the move to Music City.